 You can find my more detailed Mam Tor walking route map, with downloadable GPX file, on AllTrails.

 More routes and walking ideas similar Mam Tor will be at the end.
 Or you could read here about all my favourites in the Peak District.

 Starting the walk from Mam Nick Car park, you should see a very obvious route up the Tor.
 If in doubt, follow everyone else.

 If starting from the lay-by on the road (where we started), there is a gate in the opposite wall.
 Go through it and make your way up.
-We followed the main grassy trail, to reach the gate on the other side, which led us to the main path up.
+We followed the main grassy trail, to reach the gate on the other side, which led us to the stone steps and main path up.

 The view back to the ridge on the other side is pretty cool.
 I made a mental note to come back and walk that another time.

 As I mentioned, it’s a short walk up to reach the top of Mam Tor and the trig point.
 We didn’t stay long up here, due to the children.
 But the view doesn’t go away, so we could enjoy it further along, where I actually think the view gets even better.

 Walk from Mam Tor along the Great Ridge

 You will be able to see all along the ridge from the top of Mam Tor, where you will be walking next.
 The first part of the walk from Mam Tor is along a paved stone path, with the occasional gate.
 Along here you will pass by Hollins Cross, which is the lowest point along the Great Ridge.
 Overall, it’s a very easy gentle stroll type of path.

 When you reach the first mini hill, the terrain does become a bit more rugged and rocky, then turns to dirt once over it.